mitnk/cicada/docs/install.md

 ... libc.so.6: version `GLIBC_2.31' not found (required by ./cicada)
 ```

-That indicate the GLIBC version on your system is too old.
-Please try install
+That indicates the GLIBC version on your system is too old.
+Please try to install
 cicada with other options.